Professional Indemnity Insurance

 What is a retroactive date on professional indemnity insurance?

 The retroactive date is very important on your professional indemnity insurance.
-This is separate to the date when your policy is taken out.
+This is separate to the date when your policy was taken out.
 If you have uninterrupted insurance, even if you switch provider, you can maintain a retroactive cover date for your policy.
 This allows you to remain protected for any work that was done previously.

 - You take out cover with business X, you’re covered through the length of your policy